tsugumasa320/WavetableCVAE/README.md

 │
 ├── data                   <- Project data
 │
-├── notebooks              <- not use
-│
-├── plugin                 <- not use
-│
-├── scripts                <- Shell scripts
-│
 ├── src                    <- Source code
 │   │
 │   ├── check                    <- Visualization of generated results